-Botox has been used for many years to treat unwanted wrinkles and is a simple medical procedure that can be performed in less than 30 minutes.
+Botox® has been used for many years to treat unwanted wrinkles and is a simple medical procedure that can be performed in less than 30 minutes at my Boston plastic surgery practice.
 The beauty of Botox is that it can enhance your appearance without surgery.

 Botox works on wrinkles caused by muscle movement.
 When Botox is injected into a facial muscle, it blocks the release of a chemical in the nerve endings, and prevents the muscle from contracting.
 It is this relaxing of targeted muscles that can reduce lines and furrows.

 The most commonly treated wrinkles are the ‘glabellar’ lines or the ‘11’ that appears when you frown.
 The location and size of these muscles varies from person to person.
 By examining the movement of these muscles, the physician can determine exactly where to place the injections to achieve natural-looking results.